jgathogo/Tizi-Tracker/CONTRIBUTING.md

-# Contributing to Tizi Log
+# Contributing to Tizi Tracker

-Thank you for your interest in contributing to Tizi Log! 🏋️
+Thank you for your interest in contributing to Tizi Tracker! 🏋️

 ## How to Report Issues